dloscutoff/pip/README.md

 # Pip

 Pip is an interpreted, imperative code-golf language.
+For more on the syntax and some example programs, see the [Documentation](https://github.com/dloscutoff/pip/tree/master/Documentation) folder.

 ### Usage

 Pip is implemented in Python3.
 The main interpreter is the pip.py file.
-It should run on most systems with Py3 installed simply by invoking `pip.py` in the shell (you'll need to make the file executable first on *nix systems).
+It should run on most systems with Py3 installed simply by invoking `pip.py` in the directory where you put it (for *nix systems, use `./pip.py`).
+You may also wish to modify the `PATH` environment variable to include the path to Pip, so that you can invoke it from anywhere.
 Typical invocation patterns:

 `pip.py [flags] path/to/codefile.pip [args]`

-`pip.py -e 'code' [flags] [args]`
+`pip.py [flags] -e 'code' [args]`

 `pip.py` (interactive mode)